 - Why do they care about your products?

 - How do your products make their lives easier or better?

 - What niche topic can you focus on in your educational series?

-Your answers to these questions will help you shape and build a successful and nurture-driven education email series.
+Your answers will help you shape and build a successful and nurture-driven education email series.

 One of the biggest and most commonly missed opportunities in e-commerce email marketing relates to order confirmation and receipt emails.
 Although these emails are typically some of the most successful emails for brands in terms of open rates, they are surprisingly underutilized.

 If you want to test this tactic out before investing in it, try adding a few lines of text and a CTA link to your order confirmation email template.
 In order to measure the success of your test, make sure you can track the click-throughs on the link.

 If you sell products that have specific expiration dates (like food) or if you can predict when customers will typically run out, you should be sending re-engagement emails that remind them to restock.